havelsan/rust-dev-env/doc/09-rust-project-templates/README.md

 The template projects in the below list focuses only on a specific subject and are carefully studied.

 1. Base
-    1. Minimum executable size
+    1. Debugging ('cargo build' command by default placces debg information, 'cargo build --release' clears debug information from binary)
-         1. level 1 : compile parameters for optimization stripping
+    2. Minimum Size Executable
-         2. level 2 : non static binary, depending on other libs
+         - compile parameters for optimization stripping (300 K, hello world application)
-         3. level 3 : non static binary, depending on both other libs and rust environment
+         - non static binary, depending on other libs and rust env.
+(15K , hello world application)
-    2. Versioning and dependency management
+    3. Versioning and dependency management
-    3. rdlib : Rust dynamic lib with binary so.
+    4. rdlib : Rust dynamic lib with binary so.
-    4. Array slicing usage
+    5. Array slicing usage
-    5. Packaging
+    6. Packaging
-        1. project/platform configurations
+        - project/platform configurations
-        2. RPM
+        - RPM
-        3. DEB
+        - DEB
 2. Test
     1. Unit
     2. Integration